Herbert W. Nickens Award

 Deadline: Monday, March 11, 2024, at 11:59 p.m.
 ET

 The Herbert W. Nickens Award is given to an individual who has made outstanding contributions to promoting justice in medical education and health care equity in the United States.
 Dr. Herbert W. Nickens was the founding vice president of the AAMC Division of Community and Minority Programs, now Equity, Diversity, & Inclusion.
 Dr. Nickens’ passionate leadership contributed greatly to focusing national attention on the need to support underrepresented racial and ethnic minorities in medicine.

 The awardee receives the Nickens Award and a $10,000 prize.
-The awardee will also present the Nickens Lecture at Learn Serve Lead 2023: The AAMC Annual Meeting in Seattle, WA.
+The awardee will also present the Nickens Lecture at Learn Serve Lead 2024: The AAMC Annual Meeting in Atlanta, GA.

 Learn about Dr. Herbert W. Nickens’ contributions to academic medicine in Reflections on Diversity and Inclusion in Academic Medicine commemorating the 15th anniversary of the Nickens award.